Stirling Griff: Australian Senate (2016–2022)

 In June 2018, Griff attended the Rambam Israel Fellowship Program sponsored by the Australia/Israel and Jewish Affairs Council.
 The lobby group funded "transport, accommodation, meals and other associated costs".

-He has a particular interest in health genomics and was the principal advocate for a national Genomic Cancer Medicine Program that will treat more than 5,000 patients nationally.
-Griff also brokered a deal with the Morrison federal government to secure funding for a $80m South Australian immunoGENomics Cancer Institute (SAiGEN) to complement the Australian Bragg Centre for Proton Therapy for which his party helped secure for SA in 2017.
+He is interested in health genomics and was the principal advocate for a national Genomic Cancer Medicine Program that will treat more than 5,000 patients nationally.
+Griff also brokered a deal with the Morrison federal government to secure funding for a $80m South Australian immunoGENomics Cancer Institute (SAiGEN) to complement the Australian Bragg Centre for Proton Therapy, which his party helped secure for SA in 2017.

-Griff has a strong interest in preventing in-utero exposure to alcohol that is known to cause life-long developmental, physical, mental and behavioural problems and was successful in having the Senate undertake an inquiry into Fetal Alcohol Spectrum Disorder (FASD).
+Griff has a strong interest in preventing in-utero exposure to alcohol, which is known to cause lifelong developmental, physical, mental and behavioural problems and was successful in having the Senate undertake an inquiry into Fetal Alcohol Spectrum Disorder (FASD).
 He also successfully negotiated a $25m national awareness campaign for FASD.

 Griff is a strong advocate for medical transparency, considering that "much of the medical industry operates like a secret society".
 The IVF industry has been a particular focus where he introduced a bill to ensure reporting of patient outcomes.
 This bill "spurred the IVF sector to finally start working towards disclosure of success rates for individual clinics".